Updated: Nov 3, 2021

-There is no doubt that our use of technology during the Coronavirus Lockdown has made our lives more connected and easier.
+There is no doubt that our use of technology during the Coronavirus Lockdown made our lives more connected and easier.
 It seems the norm now to say “let’s just jump onto a Zoom call” to have a discussion.

-So what can you do to reduce the “Zoom Fatigue”?
+Even as we return to working from the office, it's highly likely that video calls will remain So what can you do to reduce the “Zoom Fatigue”?

 Remember the mobile or landline option – yes these still work and can be less intrusive into someone’s day.

 Could you send an email or a text rather than have a Zoom meeting?